Today you're going to learn how to shock a pool FAST ...

 According to American Chemistry Council, it “destroys germs that are capable of causing numerous health problems for pool users--diarrhea, swimmer's ear (a nasty earache) and various respiratory, skin and wound infections.”

-It dissolves quickly and should be used at night because it’s adversely affected by sunlight.
+The chemical dissolves quickly and should be used at night because it’s adversely affected by sunlight hitting the water.

 Lithium hypochlorite is usually used in pools with high calcium levels because it doesn’t contain calcium itself.